 Work of the N.Z.
 Treasury and others has identified 4% as the level of economic change required to get N.Z. back into the top half of OECD countries.
-As the 3rd largest regional economy the Wellington region has a part to play in N.Z.'s success in achieving this goal.
+As the 2nd largest (or 3rd largest depending on which statistian's / economists figures are used) regional economy the Wellington region has a part to play in N.Z.'s success in achieving this goal.
 It also has evident benefits for the residents of the Wellington region.

-Submitter views are mixed as to the appropriateness of the 4% goal.
+Submitter views were mixed as to the appropriateness of the 4% goal.